gkantsidis/re2c/Win32/README.md

 ## Build instructions

+The simplest thing is to run `build.bat` from this directory.
+Make sure that you are running from a prompt that has been initialized to use the Visual C compiler.
+The output will be in the `build` directory.

-To build, you need to restore the packages from the same directory as this file.
+To build manually (e.g. from Visual Studio), you need to first restore the packages from the same directory as this file.
 This project uses the `paket` system, so you will need to run:

 ```cmd
 .paket\paket.exe restore